andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 I use the Service Provider and Identity Provider terms from the *federation world* on purpose.

+## Features

+OpenID Connect Federations adds a layer on top of OpenID Connect.

 ## Metadata

 Examples given in the following sections shows metadata for a single entity.
-Usually metadata is presented in a list.

-Metadata is represented in a simple JSON object.
+A complete metadata document will usually be represented as a list of entity metadata for eigther Identity Providers or Consumers, wrapped in a Metadata Container.
+Metadata is always represented in a JSON object.

+The Metadata Container is discussed in the *Federation Trust* section.

-TODO: Consider wrap the metadata in [JRD][].
+*TODO: Consider wrap the metadata in [XRD][] / [JRD][].*